paht2005/Loan-Approval-Prediction/README.md

 - Comparison between multiple models: **XGBoost, LightGBM, CatBoost**.
 - Automatic encoding and feature dropping based on correlation and performance.
 - Uses **F1 Macro Score** as primary evaluation metric.
-- Detailed performance tracking with `StratifiedKFold` cross-validation.
+- Performance was evaluated using a single 80/20 train–test split instead of cross-validation.

 ---